 Hurler syndrome is a form of rare and inherited disease involving a person's metabolism.
-The syndrome affects a person's metabolism so that it is unable to break down long chains of sugar molecules called, 'glycosaminoglycans,' which were formerly referred to as, 'mucopolysaccarides.'
-Hurler syndrome belongs to a group of diseases referred to as, 'mucopolysaccaridoses,' or MPS.
-Other forms of the disorder include MPS II, III, IV, and MPS IS or, 'Scheie syndrome.'
+The syndrome affects a person's metabolism so that it cannot break down long chains of sugar molecules called 'glycosaminoglycans,' formerly referred to as 'mucopolysaccharides.'
+Hurler syndrome belongs to a group of diseases called 'mucopolysaccharidoses,' or MPS.
+Other forms of the disorder include MPS II, III, IV, and MPS IS or 'Scheie syndrome.'

 Causes of Hurler Syndrome

-People affected by Hurler syndrome are unable to produce a substance called, 'lysosomal alpha-L-iduronidase.'
+People affected by Hurler syndrome cannot produce a substance called 'lysosomal alpha-L-iduronidase.'
 The substance is an enzyme that assists in breaking down long chains of sugar molecules called glycosaminoglycans.
-These sugar molecules are located throughout the person's body, many times in the person's mucus and in the fluid around the person's joints.
-Without the lysosomal alpha-L-iduronidase enzyme, glucosaminoglycans build up in the affected person's system and cause damage to their organs, to include their heart.
+These sugar molecules are located throughout the body, often in the person's mucus and the fluid around the person's joints.
+Without the lysosomal alpha-L-iduronidase enzyme, glucosaminoglycans build up in the affected person's system and cause damage to their organs, including their heart.
 The symptoms the person experiences may range anywhere from mild to severe.

-Hurler syndrome is a form of inherited syndrome.
-What this means is that a person's parents must pass the disease on to their children.
-Both of a person's parents must pass down the faulty gene for the syndrome in order for their child to develop Hurler syndrome.
+Hurler syndrome is a form of an inherited syndrome.
+This means a person's parents must pass the disease on to their children.
+A person's parents must pass down the faulty gene for the syndrome for their child to develop Hurler syndrome.
 The most severe form of Hurler syndrome is categorized as MPS I or MPS I H.

 Symptoms of Hurler Syndrome

-The symptoms associated with Hurler syndrome many times appear in persons affected between the ages of three and eight.
-Infants who are affected with severe Hurler syndrome present as average at the time of their birth.
+The symptoms associated with Hurler syndrome often appear in persons affected between the ages of three and eight.
+Infants affected with severe Hurler syndrome present as average at the time of their birth.
 The facial symptoms might become more noticeable during the first two years of the affected person's life.
 The symptoms of Hurler syndrome can include the following:

 - Claw hand